Not an actual patient.

 Castrate levels were achieved in 94% of patients by day 30 and in all patients by day 43.
 After falling to castrate range, mean testosterone levels remained within the castrate range throughout each dosing interval.

-Safety With 4-Month Dosing
+Safety Data for 4-Month Dosing

-The 4-month formulation of LUPRON DEPOT 30 mg was utilized in clinical trials that studied the drug in 49 nonorchiectomized prostate cancer patients for 32 weeks or longer and in 24 orchiectomized prostate cancer patients for 20 weeks.
+The 4-month formulation of LUPRON DEPOT 30 mg was utilized in clinical trials that studied the drug in 49 nonorchiectomized prostate cancer patients for 32 weeks or longer and in 24 orchiectomized prostate cancer patients for 20 weeks.1

-Adverse Events in ≥ 5% of Patients1 | Nonorchiectomized n=49 (%) |
+| Adverse Events in ≥ 5% of Patients1 | Nonorchiectomized n=49 (%) |

 Orchiectomized n=24 (%) |

-Body as a Whole |
+| Body as a Whole | ||

 Asthenia |